 - Write for a range of research products for the Institute such as ISEAS Trends, ISEAS Perspectives, and ISEAS Commentaries.

-- Monitor economic, political and/or social trends in Malaysia/Southeast Asia.
+- Monitor economic, political and/or social trends in Indonesia/Southeast Asia.

 - Where relevant, contribute to ISEAS’s collective research efforts.

 - Applicants should have a PhD degree in an area of the humanities or social sciences (especially political science/government, economics, sociology, demography, or business studies).
 Alternatively, applicants with a Masters’ degree and commensurate experience in government, the private sector, think tanks or civil society organizations are also invited to apply.

 - Successful applicants are expected to start during the 2022 calendar year.